 A pop-up shop is a temporary retail footprint for your brand.
 You might think this means a booth at a fair or a table at a festival.
 However, it could also mean a retail pad in a shopping mall or a small section of a partnering store.

-Whatever the venue, pop-up shops or “flash retail” (as they are also called) are a great way to boost sales and increase brand awareness among new customers without full commitment to a brick-and-mortar space.
+Whatever the venue, pop-up shops or “flash retail,” are a great way to boost sales and increase brand awareness among new customers without full commitment to a brick-and-mortar space.

 Tis The Season to Pop-Up